PurpuraDrach/kiyoBot/README.md

-# sinBot
+# kiyoBot
-The Official Sinbot
+The Official Kiyobot
 Can you feel your sins crawling up your back?

-Currently Taking the appearance of Kiyohime.
 "I'm watching you, Anchin."

 ## How to run